Conduct Record Retention

 An expungement petition is discretionary and is not automatically granted; a Student submitting a petition should provide a thorough explanation of the reasons they believe an expungement is warranted.
-Once received, the Senior Executive Director of Housing and Residence Life or designee will review the petition and provide a written response to the Student's Drexel University email (if applicable) within ten (10) calendar days.
+Once received, the Senior Executive Director for Student Life or designee will review the petition and provide a written response to the Student's Drexel University email (if applicable) within ten (10) calendar days.

 Factors that will be considered in the review of such petitions shall include:

 - The number of violations

 - Whether the Student completed sanctions by the deadline imposed

 - The Student's reason(s) for requesting the expungement

 - How the Student believes that they have contributed to the Drexel community